 - Verify your application (if applicable)

-- TCC will send a notice via your TCC email and/or Self-Service Financial Aid (WebAdvisor) if you are selected and will explain the next steps to follow.
+- TCC will send a notice via your TCC email and/or the financial aid area of MyTCCTrack if you are selected and will explain the next steps to follow.
 Not all students will receive this additional email.
 Approximately 30 percent of students who apply for financial aid are selected for verification.

 - Submit any other documentation as requested by Student Financial Aid Services.

 To ensure availability of funding, all items must be completed and submitted by the following priority deadlines:

 - Fall semester: March 1*